What does Leadership mean to Experienced Leaders?

 Kotter (1990) for example sees leadership as producing adaptive or useful change, whereas management is seen as the mechanics that make organizations run smoothly.
 As Hunt (2004:27) notes of Kotter’s view of the distinction between the two ideas:

 ‘...planning is a managerial process very different from what he terms the direction setting aspect of leadership.
 Direction setting is a process that produces vision and strategies, as opposed to planning.
-Kotter emphasised a key aspect of leadership as alignment - getting people to understand, accept and line up in the direction chosen.’
+Kotter emphasized a key aspect of leadership as alignment - getting people to understand, accept, and line up in the direction chosen.’

-Bolman and Deal (2012:345) noted of Kotter’s view that management is ‘primarily about structural nuts and bolts: planning, organising and controlling...leadership is a change oriented process of visioning, networking and building relationships.’
+Bolman and Deal (2012:345) noted of Kotter’s view that management is ‘primarily about structural nuts and bolts: planning, organizing and controlling...leadership is a change-oriented process of visioning, networking and building relationships.’
 Gardner (1989:3) further suggests that leadership is about long term thinking, looking outside of the organization as well as inside, and influencing people who may be outside of a leader’s formal authority or direct control.
-He also noted that leaders emphasise vision and renewal, as well as having the skills to deal with multiple groups of stakeholders at the same time.
+He also noted that leaders emphasize vision and renewal, as well as having the skills to deal with multiple groups of stakeholders at the same time.